Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/samples/README.md

 ## Next steps

-Check out the [API reference documentation](https://docs.microsoft.com/en-us/python/api/azure-servicebus/azure.servicebus.receive_handler.sessionreceiver?view=azure-python) to learn more about what you can do with the Azure ServiceBus client library.
+Check out the [API reference documentation](https://docs.microsoft.com/en-us/python/api/azure-servicebus/azure.servicebus.receive_handler.sessionreceiver?view=azure-python) to learn more about what you can do with the Azure Service Bus client library.